amareshadak/calendly-sms/README.md

 # calendly-sms
-API to receive an invitee.created event and send an SMS message
+POC API to receive an invitee.created event and send an SMS message